Chinese President Xi pledges NRs 56 billion in aid to Nepal

 He said a feasibility study of the trans-Himalayan railway will soon start and China will also support the construction of the Kerung-Kathmandu tunnel road.
 "We have model friendship in the world, and there is no issue between the two countries," Xi said during a state banquet hosted by President Bhandari on Saturday in his honor.

-President Xi said he and Bhandari agreed to develop relations, friendship and partnership that would help in development and prosperity for Nepal.
-More reliable and easier connectivity facility between the two countries would be constructed in the near future, he said.
+President Xi said he and Bhandari agreed to develop relations, friendship, and partnership that would help in development and prosperity for Nepal.
+A more reliable and easier connectivity facility between the two countries would be constructed in the near future, he said.

 On her part, Bhandari reiterated Nepal's commitment to the 'One-China policy' and said Nepal will not allow any force to use its territory against China.
 Nepal shares a long border with Tibet and is home to around 20,000 Tibetan exiles.
 Every year some 2,500 Tibetans illegally enter Nepal crossing Tibetan border on their way to Dharamshala to meet the 84-year-old Dalai Lama.